-- 1. This sovereign criteria update follows the publication of "Request for Comment: Sovereign Government Rating Methodology and Assumptions," on Nov.
+- This sovereign criteria update follows the publication of "Request for Comment: Sovereign Government Rating Methodology and Assumptions," on Nov.
 26, 2010.
 This update provides additional clarity by introducing a finer calibration of the five major rating factors that form the foundation of a sovereign analysis and by articulating how these factors combine to derive a sovereign's issuer credit ratings.
 It also aims to incorporate the information derived from the 2008-2009 global recession, particularly regarding the potential effect of financial sector difficulties on governments' fiscal profiles.
-Specific considerations on the credit analysis of sovereigns in monetary unions are also covered. - 2.
+Specific considerations on the credit analysis of sovereigns in monetary unions are also covered.
+(See the related CreditMatters TV segment, "S&P's Updated Sovereign Ratings Methodology Aims To Provide A Clear Reflection Of The Fiscal Climate," dated June 30, 2011.) - 2.
 The "Principles Of Credit Ratings," published Feb.
 16, 2011, form the basis of these criteria.
 This article replaces Standard & Poor's methodology addressed in "Sovereign Credit Ratings: A Primer," published May 29, 2008.